 What is chipped beef?

 Creamed Chipped Beef is a dish made with dried beef, cooked in a creamy white sauce, or béchamel sauce (made from a simple roux) and traditionally served over toast.
-It also goes by S.O.S.
-(Shit on a Shingle) and was a popular meal served in the US military.
+The dried chipped beef is typically made from a lean cut of beef, like beef round, that is brined, cured, and air-dried.

 Substitutions and Additions